 It is always best for the individual seeking services to call (256) 764-3431 and schedule an appointment for an Intake Assessment.
 This step empowers the individual to assume a level of responsibility for their treatment and, therefore, making treatment more effective.
 The Intake Assessment process is designed to determine the initial level of service needed to address the problem/symptoms and explain the treatment process.
 Should the individual be unable to call themselves, a family member may call to initiate the process.

 Do you have inpatient, hospital treatments?

 Riverbend does not operate an inpatient treatment facility.
-However, Eliza Coffee Memorial (ECM) Hospital operates an inpatient Behavioral Health Center.
+However, our psychiatrists admit to a local hospital that operates an adult inpatient treatment facility.